Trusted information for families

 Why do so many babies get reflux?

-Reflux (gastroesophageal reflux) is when the contents of the stomach come back up the foodpipe (oesophagus), sometimes into the mouth.
-All young babies have reflux, sometimes called 'posseting' or 'spilling' when the food is spat or vomited out.
-This occurs since the ring of muscle that separates the foodpipe from the stomach is weak in young babies, and since they are fed lying down.
-Reflux naturally improves from about 4 months of age, as the ring of muscle becomes stronger, and as they start to spend more time upright.
+Reflux (gastroesophageal reflux) is when the contents of the stomach come back up the oesophagus — sometimes into the mouth.
+All young babies have some degree of reflux ('posseting' or 'spilling'), because the ring of muscle separating the oesophagus from the stomach is weak in young babies, and because they are fed lying down.
+Reflux naturally improves from about 4 months of age.

 When does reflux need treatment?

-Most babies do not need any treatment for reflux, since it naturally improves over time.
-Treatment may be considered if there are concerning features such as signs of pain during feeding, feed refusal, poor weight gain or vomiting blood.
-If such features are present, the term 'gastroesophageal reflux disease' is used.
+Most babies do not need treatment for reflux, as it naturally improves over time.
+Treatment may be considered if there are concerning features such as signs of pain during feeding, feed refusal, poor weight gain, or vomiting blood — this is called 'gastroesophageal reflux disease' (GORD).
 Treatment options include positioning, feed thickeners and medication.
-For more information see fact sheet on reflux from the Sydney Children's Hospital Network.

 What is tongue tie?